maxnd/mxMarkEdit/README.md

 The `\n` code finds the `Line feed`, which in macOS or Linux are the paragraph breaks, the `\r` code finds the `Enter` while the `\t` code finds the tabs.
 In document written on Windows systems, the paragraph breaks are made by `Line feed` + `Enter`.

 In the grid above the buttons it will be shown a row for each occurrence of the text to be found both in the documents and in the tables files, along with the context in which it appears (some words before and after it).
-The columns of the grid - path, file name and context - can be sorted with a click on their headers.
-Pressing `Return` on a row of the grid, or double clicking on it, make the app open the corresponding file, and move the cursor to the position of the text to be found, or, if the file is a `.csv` one, to the cell that contains it.
+The columns of the grid – path, file name and context – can be sorted with a click on their headers.
+Press `Return` on a row of the grid, or double click on it to open the corresponding file and to move the cursor to the position of the text to be found, or, if the file is a `.csv` one, to the cell that contains it.

-The search in files returns maximum 100 recurrences for each document or spreadsheet analysed, and stops at 5,000 global recurrences, asking the user to possibly refine it.
-Also emojis can be searched for.
+The search in files returns maximum 100 recurrences for each document or spreadsheet analysed, and stops at 5,000 global recurrences, asking the user to possibly specify more words to find.
+Emojis too can be searched for.

 Moving the mouse over the label of the file path and name, at the bottom left of the main interface of the app, a hint appears with the complete content, even if in the label it's truncated due to its length.